About Rhythm Changes

 Why did you decide to have paying subscribers?

-I think a lot of music writers might have learned under the mass-market advertising model, which no longer works for music writing; and that the concept of mass-market in entertainment only was real in the 20th century.
+I think that a lot of music writers might have learned under the mass-market advertising model, which no longer works for music writing.
+I bet the concept of mass-market in entertainment only was real in the 20th century and won't exist any longer.
 With no mass-market, everyone serves a niche, from the traditional music publications down to us.

 Okay, why should I become a paying subscriber anyway?